 During the year, the Board was briefed on regulatory and corporate governance developments.
 This principally included the anticipated impact of the new UK and EU rules on auditing market reform and the changes to the UK Corporate Governance Code.
-The review focused especially on the changes related to remuneration, ongoing risk management and internal control and the requirement for directors to provide a going concern statement in respect of the financial year ended 2015 taking into account the Group’s current position and principal risks.
+The briefing focused especially on the changes related to remuneration, ongoing risk management and internal control and the requirement for directors to provide a longer term viability statement in respect of the financial year ended 2015 taking into account the Group’s current position and principal risks.

-Paul Richardson, chairman of the Company’s Sustainability Committee, presented a comprehensive assessment of the Group’s sustainability performance and risks to the committee for 2014.
-Particularly noteworthy was WPP’s CDP score of 98B and our inclusion in the CDP FTSE 350 Climate Disclosure Leadership Index, the Dow Jones Sustainability Index and the FTSE4 Good Index.
-WPP continued to help its operating companies by providing a series of webinars and briefings on sustainability issues.
-A more detailed review of our sustainability performance and activities can be read in the Sustainability review and in our 2014/2015 Sustainability Report and Pro Bono Book to be published in June 2015.
+Paul Richardson, chairman of the Company’s Sustainability Committee, presented a comprehensive assessment of the Group’s sustainability performance and risks to the committee for 2015.
+A more detailed review of our sustainability performance and activities can be read in the Sustainability review and in our 2015/2016 Sustainability Report and Pro bono book to be published in June 2016.